-No hoopla: Virus upends Trump, Biden convention plans
+No hoopla: Virus upends Trump and Biden convention plans

 Frustrated, Trump declared he’d abandon North Carolina for Republican-run Florida.
 But then coronavirus cases spiked there and across the Sun Belt, forcing him to retreat again.

-In a phone interview with “Fox & Friends” on Wednesday, Trump said the first night of GOP programming would originate from Charlotte but the rest would be shown from various locations, including potentially the White House.
+In a phone interview with Fox News Channel’s “Fox & Friends” on Wednesday, Trump said the first night of GOP programming would originate from Charlotte but the rest would be shown from various locations, including potentially the White House.

 “I’ll probably do mine live from the White House,” Trump said, but he also said it was not locked in.